National Essay Writing Finals

 - Unclear and illegible writing might be open for misinterpretation.
 Contestants are expected to write clearly and legibly.
 It is the responsibility of the contestant to write the badge number on all pages of the essay bee booklet .

 - An essay submitted by any contestant will not be returned under any circumstances.
-NSF shall reserve the right to publish the essay, name, school and photo of any participant in any manner it deems fit.
+NorthSouth shall reserve the right to publish the essay, name, school and photo of any participant in any manner it deems fit.

 - Each essay will be graded by a minimum of three judges and the average of the judges scores will be used for ranking.
 The decisions of the judges are final.